To provide educational opportunity to its members in all aspects of the Thoroughbred Industry.

 MUY MAN: bred by Jim Chandley ran 4th at Finger Lakes on July 8 going 6 furlongs in a Claiming Race.

 Congratulations to Jim and his Winners.

-TOBIAS: is entered at Delaware Park on July 12 going 1 1/16 miles in a Maiden Special Weight, Race 2, PP 5, owned by Johnny Eason.
+TOBIAS: ran 4th at Delaware Park on July 12, going 1 1/16 miles on the turf in a Maiden Special Weight, owned by Johnny Eason.